monsoonmaelstrom/book2/book2.md

 I shrug.
 “We were bound to get there anyway.”

 I don’t like it, but it’s true.
-Regardless of whether or not he thought I was the village idiot, if he actually believes the nonsense my mother was spouting, it was always going to end badly for me.
+Regardless of whether or not he thinks I’m the village idiot, if he actually believes the nonsense my mother was spouting, it was always going to end badly for me.
 It’s hard not to have a defeatist attitude about the whole thing.

 Liam reaches over and takes my hand, running his thumb over the back of my knuckles.
 “We’ll figure it out,” he tells me softly.

-I nod, but I’m not sure there’s any solution that doesn’t end up with us all dead.
+I nod, but I’m not sure there’s any solution that doesn’t end up with all of us dead.

 “So what does he want from you?”
 I ask Peter.